 - arthroscopic, where there is less chance of infection and recovery time is shorter

 Whether you opt for open or arthroscopic surgery, physical therapy is mandatory.
 Physical therapy begins at about four weeks.
 Full recovery from a SLAP tear injury depends on the extent of damage, how it was treated, and how faithfully physical therapy was performed.
 It will usually be at least 3-4 months before your shoulder feels close to normal.
 It can take up to a year for your shoulder to be completely healed after surgery.

-Our Minnesota Personal Injury Attorneys are skilled, aggressive litigators with years of experience handling complex medical cases.
-Call 612-TSR-TIME or submit our contact form.
+The personal injury lawyers in Bloomington at TSR Injury Law are skilled, aggressive litigators with years of experience handling complex medical cases.
+Call (612) TSR-TIME or submit our contact form.
 Consultations are free.
 No fees until we win.